-Dig an organic compost or manure fertiliser into the soil a few weeks before planting out the celery seedlings.
+Dig some organic compost or manure into the soil a few weeks before planting out the celery seedlings.
 This will help soil moisture retention and provide nutrients for your Celery plants.

 Plant out your celery seedlings when they are about 8 cm tall.
-This is normally about 5-6 weeks) and temperatures have risen above 55 deg F. Space your seedlings about 20cm apart in rows that are about 90cm apart.
+This is normally about 5-6 weeks after sowing.
+Wait until temperatures have risen above 55 deg F. / 13 deg C..
+Space your seedlings about 20 cm apart in rows that are about 90 cm apart.

 On well drained soil, ensure the celery receives adequate regular watering in warm periods.

-Celery has a long growng period - around 5 months .
-Careful watering is vital for good celery yields as celery requires regular frequent watering.
+Celery has a long growing period - around 5 months .
+Careful and regular watering is vital for good celery yields.

-Weed carefully between the celery plants ensuring that you do not disturb any of the vegetables roots.
+Weed between the celery plants ensuring that you do not disturb any of the vegetables roots.
 Weeds will compete strongly against celery for nutrients, light and moisture.

-Some gardeners prefer to blanch their celery as this will reduce the presence of any bitterness in the stalks flavour and will make your stalks paler.
+Some gardeners prefer to blanch their celery.
+This will reduce the presence of any bitterness in the stalks flavor and will make your stalks paler.
 You can blanch your celery by covering up the stems to prevent light reaching them.

-Soil or mulch can be used for blanching and should be built up as the stalks develop from about a month before you harvest the celery.
+Material you can use for covering the stalks include soil or mulch.
+Build the blanching material up as the stalks develop.
+Usually from about a month before you harvest the celery.
 The process of covering the stems with soil is sometimes known as 'earthing up'.

 Good news for gardeners...

-Harvest celery when it has reached the desired size (around 12-18 inches), cut the plant off above the soil line so that all stalks are still as one unit.
+Harvest celery when it has reached the desired size.
+This is about 12-18 inches (30-45 cm).
+Cut the plant off above the soil line so that all stalks are still as one unit.
 Wash the stalk bulb in cold water and dry.
 Celery will keep in the fridge for a couple of weeks.
-Celery will blanch natrurally when in storage.
+Celery will blanch naturally when in storage.

 Various pests such as aphids, slugs and celery flies.
-The process of earthing up to blanch the celery can increase the abundance of pests.
+The process of earthing up to blanch the celery can increase the level of pests.

-Celery's high water content and fibrous nature mean that it is great for those who like to snack without gaining weight.
-It is great as use as crudite for dipping in hummus, sour cream dips etc.
+Celery has a high water content and fibrous structure.
+This makes it great for those who like to snack without gaining weight.
+It is great used as crudites for dipping in hummus, sour cream dips etc.

-Celery is also a key component of the 'ploughmans lunch' which also includes cheese, apple and bread.
-It is also used to make vegetable stocks and as one of the base flavours for soups and stews.
+Celery is also a key component of the 'ploughmans lunch'.
+This is a meal which also includes cheese, apple and bread.